-After a long, what can sometimes seem like a never-ending, and everlasting day, a snuggle and a cuddle with your favorite four-legged friend could be exactly what the doctor ordered.
+After a long (and what can sometimes seem like a never-ending) day, a snuggle and a cuddle with your favorite four-legged friend could be exactly what the doctor ordered.

 While it is pretty much a given that you always love a good doggy cuddle, do you ever wonder how your dog feels about this close contact situation?
 Do they perceive us as that super annoying, grabby, aunt that showers us in unwanted kisses and refuses to leave us alone?
 Or is a good snuggle right up their alley?
 So, what’s the reason behind why dogs like to cuddle?